Las Cruces, New Mexico: Media

-Las Cruces Sun-News is a daily newspaper published in Las Cruces by Digital First Media.
+Las Cruces Sun-News is a daily newspaper published in Las Cruces by the USA Today Co.
 Las Cruces Bulletin is a weekly community newspaper published in Las Cruces by FIG Publications, LLC.
 It is tabloid size and covers local news, business, arts, sports, and homes.
 The Round Up is the student newspaper at NMSU.
 It is tabloid size and published twice weekly.
 The Ink is a monthly tabloid published in Las Cruces, covering the arts and community events in southern New Mexico and West Texas.

 Las Cruces has one television station, the PBS outlet KRWG-TV, operated by NMSU.
 The Telemundo outlet KTDO is licensed in Las Cruces, but serves El Paso.
 The city also receives several Albuquerque, El Paso, and Ciudad Juárez stations.
 Las Cruces is in Nielsen Media Research's El Paso/Las Cruces television media market.

 Las Cruces has one local commercial independent cable television station called "The Las Cruces Channel" (LCC98).
 It can be seen on Comcast cable channel 98.
 LCC-98 is not a public-access television channel.
 The channel airs programs that are produced locally in their studio facility and by outside producers.

 About 10 commercial radio stations broadcast in the Las Cruces area, running a variety of formats.
 Four of these stations are owned by Adams Radio Group and four are owned by Bravo Mic Communications, LLC, a Las Cruces company.
 The local NPR outlet is KRWG-FM, operated by NMSU, which also operates a college radio station, KRUX.
 KRUC is a Spanish-language station in Las Cruces.
 Many El Paso stations are received in Las Cruces.
 See list of radio stations in New Mexico for a complete list of stations.
 Las Cruces is in Arbitron's Las Cruces media market.